 acting as a critical friend to the school and

 The roles of a school governor

-- helps to set standards and targets for performance for the school
+- help to set standards and targets for performance for the school

-- helps to set policies for itself and the school
+- help to set policies for itself and the school

-- makes decisions about the school’s budget and staffing
+- make decisions about the school’s budget and staffing

-- makes sure the school provides for all its pupils, including those with special needs
+- make sure the school provides for all its pupils, including those with special needs

-- decides how the school can encourage pupils’ spiritual, moral and cultural development
+- decide how the school can encourage pupils’ spiritual, moral and cultural development

 - the governing body has a good working relationship and regular meetings with the headteacher